Phu Quoc, Southern Coasts and Islands, Vietnam

 La Veranda is on a gorgeous stretch of beach, with fine sand and clear waters

 There are lots of bars and restaurants within walking distance

 - There are lovely little extras during high season, such as high tea, wine tasting and home-made sorbet by the pool and beach

 Hot all year round.
 The nicest time to visit is from November to May as its the dry season.
 There is however, occasional rain.
 The hottest months being April and May with temperatures getting up to 35C.
 The rainy season is at its worst from July to September.

-Call us on to start planning your vacation to La Veranda or take a look at our itineraries to Southern Coasts and Islands
+Call us on 020 3993 8476 to start planning your holiday to La Veranda or take a look at our itineraries to Vietnam